 Crownings Creative Art Project

-Take part in knitting a collaborative artwork in our beautiful Rotunda this summer.
+Take part in knitting a collaborative artwork at the Convent this winter.

 Artists Larissa Linnell and Eva Abbinga are inviting the public to join them in creating a large scale, soft sculpture through participatory knitting circles.
-The project, 'Crownings' aims to investigate and respond to the histories of birthing, women’s health and maternal care in the twentieth century, through shared actions of conversation, making and exchange in the wonderful surrounds of our heritage gardens.
-This participatory community project invites the audience to engage directly with the artists creative process and become co-authors and editors of the work by contributing and knitting alongside the artists weekly knitting circles over February.
+The project, Crownings aims to investigate and respond to the histories of birthing, women’s health and maternal care in the twentieth century, through shared actions of conversation, making and exchange while keeping toasty in the convent building.
+This participatory community project invites the audience to engage directly with the artists creative process and become co-authors and editors of the work by contributing and knitting alongside the artists weekly knitting circles over April and May.
 The project intends to create a large woven, soft-sculpture made from of hundreds of individual 9”x 6” rectangles, made in collaboration with the community over shared conversations about the history of women’s experiences.

 While undertaking this project, the artists will be based onsite at the Abbotsford Convent in one of our artist’s studios.
 The ACF is making space for artists to delight and form dialogue across our site, with our community.
 Some materials will be supplied but the artists encourage participants to bring along knitting needles and light coloured wool to work with.
 Some knitting skills will be required, however participation in conversation will always be welcome.